SukantGujar/express-partial-content/Readme.md

 ### Returns:

-- Express Route Handler: `createPartialStreamHandler` returns an express handler which can be mapped to an Express route to serve partial content.
+- Express Route Handler: `createPartialContentHandler` returns an express handler which can be mapped to an Express route to serve partial content.

 ## ContentProvider function:

 This function _needs to be implemented by you_.
 It's purpose is to fetch and return `Content` object containing necessary metadata and methods to stream the content partially.
-This method is invoked by the express handler (returned by `createPartialStreamHandler`) on each request.
+This method is invoked by the express handler (returned by `createPartialContentHandler`) on each request.

 ### Arguments: